 Facebook to restore Australian news pages after tweaks to news legislation

-Australia and the social media group have been locked in a standoff for more than a week after the government introduced legislation that challenged Facebook and Alphabet Inc's Google's dominance in the news content market. nL8N2KO5O3]
+Australia and the social media group have been locked in a standoff for more than a week after the government introduced legislation that challenged Facebook and Google's dominance in the news content market.

 Facebook last week blocked all news content and several state government and emergency department accounts.